Furiosa: A Mad Max Saga Review | Do We Need Another Hero?

 When we first meet Max, he is one of the few cops left trying to enforce the law even though society has long since broken down.
 Eventually, after a series of tragic personal losses, Max realizes he can no longer play by the rules.
 By the time we catch up with him in Thunderdome, he has become just a drifter, a survivor who will stay out of your business if you stay out of his.

 Thirty years later, in 2015, his story continued somewhat in Mad Max: Fury Road.
 I say ‘somewhat’ because Furiosa is the star of this story, as played by Charlize Theron.
 Tom Hardy plays Max.
 We learn that Furiosa was kidnapped from her home many years before, a lush paradise known as the “green place”and she has spent a great deal of time, years in fact, trying to get back to it.
-All of this takes place in a vast radioactive desert wasteland where the only precious commodities are water, food, and fuel.
+All of this takes place in a vast radioactive desert wasteland where the only precious commodities are water, food, fuel, and bullets.

 Charlize Theron first played Furiosa in 2015’s Mad Max: Fury Road.